cloudfoundry/uaa/docs/UAA-APIs.md

 ### <a id="check_token"/>OAuth2 Token Validation Service

 An endpoint that allows a resource server such as the cloud controller to validate an access token.
 Interactions between the resource server and the authorization provider are not specified in OAuth2, so we are adding this endpoint.
 The request should be over SSL and use basic auth with the shared secret between the UAA and the cloud controller.
-The POST body should be the access\_token and the response should include the userID, user_name, scope in json format.
+The POST body should be the access\_token and the response includes the userID, user_name and scope of the token in json format.
 The client (not the user) is authenticated via basic auth for this call.

-OAuth2 access\_tokens could contain all needed information such as userID, scope(s), lifetime, user attributes and be encrypted with the resource server's (e.g. cloud countroller's) secret key.
-That way the resource server could validate and use the token with no contact with the UAA.
+OAuth2 access\_tokens are opaque to clients, but can be decoded by resource servers to obtain all needed information such as userID, scope(s), lifetime, user attributes.
+If the token is encrypted witha shared sceret between the UAA are resource server it can be decoded without contacting the UAA.
 However, it may be useful -- at least during development -- for the UAA to specify a short, opaque token and then provide a way for the resource server to return it to the UAA to validate and open.
 That is what this endpoint does.
 It does not return general user account information like the /userinfo endpoint, it is specifically to validate and return the information represented by access\_token that the user presented to the resource server.

 This endpoint mirrors the OpenID Connect `/check_id` endpoint, so not very RESTful, but we want to make it look and feel like the others.
-The endpoint is not part of any spec, but it is a useful took to have for anyone implementing an OAuth2 Resource Server.
+The endpoint is not part of any spec, but it is a useful tool to have for anyone implementing an OAuth2 Resource Server.

-* Request: the basic authorization is as per OAuth2 spec, assuming the caller (a resource server) is a registered client: `base64(resource_server:shared_secret)`
+* Request: uses basic authorization assuming the caller (a resource server) is actually also a registered client: `base64(resource_server:shared_secret)`

         POST /check_token HTTP/1.1
         Host: server.example.com